minio/minio/docs/gateway/azure.md

 Minio Gateway has the following limitations when used with Azure:

-- It only supports read-only bucket policies at the bucket level; all other variations will return `API Notimplemented`.
+- It only supports read-only bucket policies at the bucket level; all other variations will return `API Not implemented`.
-- Bucket names cannot contain the period character.
+- Bucket names cannot contain the period (".") character.
 - Non-empty buckets are removed when `DeleteBucket()` is invoked.
 - The `List Multipart Uploads` command always returns an empty list.